 - lists good practice principles and design for programs and projects

-- lays out the frames for action with examples of taking a healthy masculinities approach to health promotion.
+- lays out the frames for health promotion action.

 We would like to thank all the organisations and researchers who contributed to this work.
 Download the full list here.